NiNiyas/autoscan/README.md

 `JOE_ENTIRE_REFRESH` - This option triggers a full refresh of all libraries on the server.
 **Be aware that this process may take a significant amount of time depending on the size and number of your libraries.**

+`JELLYFIN_TRIGGER_SCHEDULED_TASKS` - Trigger scheduled tasks after scan.
+This is only supported on Jellyfin.

+`JELLYFIN_SCHEDULED_TASK_IDS` - The scheduled task ids to trigger

 ### Sections